marcomq/mq_multi_bridge/README.md

 ## Features

-- **Multiple Broker Support**: Connects Kafka, NATS, AMQP (e.g., RabbitMQ), and MQTT in any direction.
+- **Multiple Broker Support**: Connects Kafka, NATS, AMQP (e.g., RabbitMQ), MQTT, and HTTP in any direction.
+- **HTTP Integration**: Expose an HTTP endpoint as a message source (e.g., for webhooks) or use an HTTP endpoint as a sink to call external APIs.
+Supports request-response patterns.
 - **File I/O**: Use local files as a source (reading line-by-line) or a sink (appending messages), perfect for testing and simple logging.
 - **Performant**: Built with Tokio for asynchronous, non-blocking I/O.
 - **Deduplication**: Prevents processing of duplicate messages within a configurable time window when running in single instance mode.